Offline or Alternative Server Projects

 /mediadirectoryname/filename.mp3). - To publish a

 Static Site, click thePublishbutton on theSite Buildertab and select theStatic Siteoption.
 A new repository will appear in the project’s GitHub repository named “site.” - Navigate to the project’s GitHub repository and download the project.
-To find the GitHub repository for the project, go to the project homepage on the AVAnnotate Dashboard, click on the three-dot menu, and select “Repository.”
+To find the project’s GitHub repository, go to the project homepage on the AVAnnotate Dashboard, click the three-dot menu, and select “Repository.”
 Use the green

 Codebutton toDownload ZIPand save the .zip file to the local computer. - Unzip the file on the local computer.
 Within the zip file, a “site” directory contains the static pages.